jototland/stackedit_workspace/statistikknotater/estimation.md

 There are other bootstrap methods besides ordinary bootstrap resample.
 R lists ordinary, parametric, balanced, permutation, and anthithetic.

 ### Bootstrap significance test

-Because P-values are calculated acting as if the null hypothesis were true, we cannot resample from the observed sample.
+Because P-values are calculated with the assumptions as if the null hypothesis were true, we cannot resample from the observed sample.
 We must use bootstrap permutation instead.
 Bootstrap permutations tests are very robust against skew, if in doubt use bootstrap instead of a t-test.

 ### Using R
 `install.packages("perm")`